-What is the best time of the year to go camping for you?
+What is the best time of the year to go camping?
 What is your favorite season?
-Each of the different types of camping has its own fascinations, advantages and disadvantages.
+Each of the different types of camping has its own fascinations, advantages, and disadvantages.
 For one thing, different times of the year present different views and types of light.

 Summertime is the most popular season for camping because the weather is typically warm and dry.
 The downside is that campsites can become very crowded during the summer months.
 You need to plan well in advance, make your reservations and arrive early, especially on weekends and more importantly if you do it with your youngsters – they are picky and need their own camping stuff as well, like kids camping chairs.
 You didn’t think about that, isn’t it?

 Some people find winter camping to be more satisfying because of the extra challenges involved, compared with summer.
 If you have that special strength and courage that is required, you might enjoy sleeping outdoors in “milder” weather.
 It can also boost your self-confidence to know that you have the ingenuity and preparedness to ride out that kind of adventure.

 There are certainly some advantages to camping in the winter.
 There are no flies, mosquitoes, snakes or bears to worry you; besides, winter wilderness views can be breathtaking.

 You can also benefit from the fact that winter campgrounds will most likely be sparsely occupied, more quiet and cheaper.

 Not to forget that there are potential dangers one needs to be prepared for, such as large clumps of snow dropping from branches overhead.
 Yet, with good planning, you can still enjoy the slower pace of winter camping.

 1. Keep yourself active.
 Movement helps to generate body heat.